xbeat/Machine-Learning/README.md

 This code transforms a 2D feature space into a 6D polynomial feature space, including bias term, linear terms, and quadratic terms.

+## Improve Python Code Readability with String Method Chaining

+Introduction to String Method Chaining

+String method chaining is a powerful Python programming technique that allows multiple string operations to be combined into a single fluent expression.
+This approach significantly improves code readability and reduces the number of intermediate variables needed while maintaining clear intent.

 ## Aspect-Based Sentiment Analysis with Python

 Introduction to Aspect-Based Sentiment Analysis